Savita Bhabhi

-Savita Bhabhi is an Indian fictional adult comic character, created by Kirtu Comics.
+Savita Bhabhi is a fictional Indian adult comic character, created by Kirtu Comics.
 The protagonist was promoted mainly through comics.
 It has since been converted into a subscription-based strip.

 History

-The character proved controversial in India as soon as it was introduced in 2008 (March 29), due to conservatism present in Indian society.
+The character proved controversial in India when introduced in 2008, due to conservatism present in Indian society.
 Some critics felt it represented the face of India's new ultra-liberal section.

-The Savita Bhabhi film was released in May 2013; it deals with the subject of internet censorship in a humorous way with Savita Bhabhi as the heroine who saves the day.
+A Savita Bhabhi film was released in May 2013; it deals with the subject of internet censorship in a humorous way with Savita Bhabhi as the heroine who saves the day.

-Popularity

-BuzzFeed India has attributed the popularity of Savita Bhabhi to three reasons: